dudgnskim/stat159-fa16/stat159-fall2016-project1/paper/paper.md

 #### **2.1.
 Makefile** [1]

 Makefile is a file that is executed by the command _make_.
+Makefile contains all the commands that are executed by _make_ command.
+Most often, makefile tells _make_ how to compile a program.

 #### **2.1.1.
 Role of Makefile in reproducible workflow**

+Role of Makefile in reproducible workflow is immense.
+It tells _make_ command to execute all the necessary functions according to the dependencies, and compile programs.
+Since Makefile contains all the commands and dependencies needed to compile a program / document, it is very easy for the readers to follow the author to reproduce the result.

 #### **2.2.
 Git** [2]
 ![git](../images/git-logo.png)